GitHub-Insight-ANZ-Lab/aiapp1day/labs/2c_rag_langchain/README.md

         // Define tools for the agent can use, the description is important this is what the AI will
         // use to decide which tool to use.

-        // A tool that retrieves product information from Cosmic Works based on the user's question. const productsRetrieverTool = new DynamicTool({
+        // A tool that retrieves product information from Contoso Bike Store based on the user's question. const productsRetrieverTool = new DynamicTool({
             name: "products_retriever_tool",
-            description: `Searches Cosmic Works product information for similar products based on the question.
+            description: `Searches Contoso Bike Store product information for similar products based on the question.
                         Returns the product information in JSON format.`,
             func: async (input) => await retrieverChain.invoke(input),
         });